tgirke/rcf/alerts.md

 ## Unannounced exceptions

-### Outage: 1:00 PM, 20-Dec-2018
+### Outage 20-Dec-2018

+#### Start: 1:00 PM
-* All systems are currently down due to a failure of the AC units.
+All systems are currently down due to a failure of the AC units in our server room.
 Electricians and AC technicians are currently on site to fix the problem.

+#### Update: 3:30 PM
+The AC units have been restored and the systems admins are trying to restart the systems.

 We will keep you posted on the status.

 For the most current information on short-term exceptions of the cluster please consult the [HPCC Twitter site](https://twitter.com/UCR_HPCC).
 Also see the Tweets